"When diversity wins, Germany wins" – Diversity Day 2025

 22-28 May: Diversity Days at Heilbronn University of Applied Sciences

-• 11:00–13:00 Small "Diversity Campus" with colourful treats, selfie wall and information stands
+• 11:00–14:00 Small "Diversity Campus" with colourful treats and information stand

-• 11:00–14:00 Small "Diversity Campus" with colourful treats, selfie wall and information stands
+• 11:00–14:00 Small "Diversity Campus" with colourful treats and information stand

 The "New Right" is currently regarded as one of the greatest threats to democracy in Germany.
 This is an informal network of groups, individuals and organisations in which national conservative to right-wing extremist forces work together.
 The "new" right wing presents itself as intellectual and modern, focuses on pop culture topics and works intensively via social media.
 In his lecture, speaker Furkan Yüksel will explain how the "new" right is attempting to position right-wing narratives in the centre of society, undermining central principles of the German constitution such as human dignity, equality, freedom of the press and freedom of religion.